-The symposium is the first inaugural meeting to initiate cyclical events.
-It is devoted to new technologies that have appeared in electrical engineering in recent years and resulted in the development of such specializations as power electronics and electric drives, renewable energy sources, smart grids, electromobility, energy storage and above all hydrogen systems.
+“Symposium on Control in Power Electronics, Electric Drives, Renewable Energy Sources and Smart Grids” was held at the Polish Academy of Sciences Scientific Center in Paris on 11-12 October 2022 and was the first inaugural meeting, initiating cyclical events.
+It was dedicated to new technologies that have emerged in electrical engineering in recent years and have resulted in the development of specialisations such as power electronics and electric drives, renewable energy sources, Smart Grids, electromobility, energy storage and, above all, hydrogen systems.